apontador/findrix-sdk-doc-android/README.md

 ##Initialization
 Before starting the library, make sure to check for and request location permission at runtime.
 More info at http://developer.android.com/intl/pt-br/training/permissions/index.html.

-Call Findrix.start() on your MainActivity's onCreate method:
+Call Findrix.start() on your MainActivity's or Application onCreate method:
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {